orangejulius/blog/source/_posts/2017-11-26-troubleshooting-gpg-git-commit-signing.markdown

 for convenience, and probably other things.

 In the past, ensuring the `gpg` command you run on the command line can communicate with this agent has been challenging.
-If you've ever seen instructions regarding adding various `GPG_AGENT_INFO`, its an attempt to properly set up this communication channel.
+If you've ever seen instructions regarding adding various `GPG_AGENT_INFO` environment variables, its an attempt to properly set up this communication channel.

 The good news is that as of `GnuPG` version 2.1.0, __none of this is needed__.
 There is now a "standard" method of connecting to the agent and everything is supposed to just work.
-Compare the instructions for using the gpg agent in the documentation for [version 2.0](https://gnupg.org/documentation/manuals/gnupg-2.0/Invoking-GPG_002dAGENT.html) and the [current latest version](https://gnupg.org/documentation/manuals/gnupg/Invoking-GPG_002dAGENT.html) to see what I mean.
+Compare the instructions in the documentation for [version 2.0](https://gnupg.org/documentation/manuals/gnupg-2.0/Invoking-GPG_002dAGENT.html) and the [latest version](https://gnupg.org/documentation/manuals/gnupg/Invoking-GPG_002dAGENT.html) to see what I mean.

 ### GPG_TTY environment variable